a-camarillo/resume/resume_camarillo.typ

   #list(
     marker: [•],
     indent: 0.5em,
-    [Designing simulations of robotic manipulators to analyze different control algorithm effects on trajectory generartion.],
-    [Researching implementations of reinforcement learning for trajectory planning to improve adaptability of manipulators in environments with obstacles.]
+    [Researching implementations of reinforcement learning to find the optimal path for multiple manipulators in environments with obstacles.], [Developing environments with PettingZoo to test reinforcement learning algorithms and simulating training in MuJoCo.],
   )]
 )